 It was also not known how large an audience could be expected due to the pandemic and social distancing, Yang said.

 “Everything was changing every week with different kinds of regulations,” Yang said as he was staging the annual production.

 So now the stage is decorated with some Japanese art and other “`cool canvas art,” Yang said.

-Last time he staged the show it had seven lasers.
-This time he will feature 11, Yang said.
+Last time he staged the show it had seven lasers, so this time he will feature 11, Yang said.